akhepcat/websniffer/README.md

 Captures are done in a ring, so that files never exceed a max size, and are sized so as to not quite fill up the entire drive.
 Other than that, it'll capture and rotate in perpetuity.

+It requires tshark, perl, and some form of web-server with cgi support.

 This is currently used for capturing mgcp/sip voice streams, but you can adapt it fairly easily.

 Lots could be done to clean this up, but i'll leave that to you, dear visitor.